5 - Safe management of non-invasive, reusable, shared care equipment

-Care equipment is easily contaminated with blood, other body fluids, secretions, excretions and infectious agents and this can spread infection.
+Care equipment can be easily contaminated with blood, body fluids, secretions, excretions, and infectious agents, making it a possible source for transmission of infectious agents during care delivery.

-If the resident has a known infection or the equipment is contaminated with blood or body fluids, then a disinfection agent needs to be used.
+If the resident has a known infection or the equipment is contaminated with blood or body fluids, then a disinfectant product should be used.

 Note: